 - Can you introduce your business through video on the home page?

-Step 4: Forms & Chatbots
+Essential #4: Forms & Chatbots

-- Make your site functional and visually appealing for your audience.
+- Make your site functional and visually appealing

-- Keep to a theme.
+- Keep to a theme

-- Plan your content for search engine optimisation.
+- Plan your content for search engine optimisation

-- You can use personalisation to address the viewer.
+- Use personalisation to address the viewer